Merged amplitude encoding for Chebyshev quantum Kolmogorov--Arnold networks: trading qubits for circuit executions: Results

 \subsection{MNIST digit classification}

-As a supplementary consistency check, we apply all three models to binary digit classification (0 vs 1) on the $8\times8$ MNIST dataset.
-Table~\ref{tab:mnist} and Fig.~\ref{fig:mnist} show that all three models achieve test accuracy $\geq 99.8\%$ across all network sizes ($n=2$ to $6$).
-The MSE loss follows the same pattern as the synthetic experiments: Red-T achieves the lowest loss, while Red-I and Original are comparable.
-We emphasize that this task is nearly linearly separable after PCA, and the near-perfect accuracy of all models means that this benchmark has effectively no discriminative power for distinguishing architectures.
-Its inclusion serves only to confirm that the merged encoding does not introduce catastrophic failures on a qualitatively different task; it does not constitute evidence of practical utility.
-Experiments on more challenging classification or regression tasks are needed to establish practical relevance.
+As a supplementary consistency check, we apply all three models to binary digit classification (0 vs 1) on the $8\times8$ MNIST dataset under ideal conditions.
+All three models achieve test accuracy $\geq 99.8\%$ across all network sizes ($n=2$ to $6$); the task is nearly linearly separable after PCA and has no discriminative power for distinguishing architectures.
+The MSE loss follows the same pattern as the synthetic experiments: Red-T achieves the lowest loss, while Red-I and Original are comparable (see Table~\ref{tab:mnist}).

 \FloatBarrier